 - Overdose and death

 - Signs of overdose include pinpoint pupils, sedation, low blood pressure, and respiratory depression (slowed breathing)

-- This risk is higher when methadone is used IV or at the same time as sedatives (like benzodiazepines) or other depressants (like alcohol)
+- This risk is higher when methadone is injected or use at the same time with sedatives (like benzodiazepines) or other depressants (like alcohol)

 Are there any risks for taking methadone for long periods of time?

 Methadone causes physical dependency when taken daily for a long period of time.
 This means that you may have withdrawal symptoms if methadone is stopped abruptly.
 Talk to your provider before stopping methadone.

 There have been reports of respiratory depression (slowed breathing) and death in patients taking methadone with benzodiazepine medications such as alprazolam (Xanax®), clonazepam (Klonopin®), diazepam (Valium®), lorazepam (Ativan®), and temazepam (Restoril®).
 These medications should be taken exactly as prescribed.
 It is very dangerous to take methadone with benzodiazepines if you do not have a prescription.

 Using methadone with antipsychotics, tricyclic antidepressants, and certain heart medications may increase the risk of developing irregular heart rhythms